KMKfw/kmk_firmware/README.md

 ## License, Copyright, and Legal

-This project, and all source code within (even if the file is missing headers), is licensed [GPLv3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) - while the tl;dr is linked, the full license text is included in `LICENSE.md` at the top of this source tree.
+Most files in this project are licensed [GPLv3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) - see `LICENSE.md` at the top of this source tree for exceptions and the full license text.

 When contributing for the first time, you'll need to sign a Contributor Licensing Agreement which is based on the Free Software Foundation's CLA.
 The